revolist/revogrid-docs/guide/clipboard.pro.md

-# Advanced Clipboard Operations with JSON in RevoGrid Pro
+# Advanced Clipboard Operations with JSON

 RevoGrid Pro supports advanced clipboard operations over copy-paste methods, including support for JSON objects.
 This allows for more complex data manipulations and integrations, making it ideal for applications that require precise data handling.